Skip to Main Content

 It was a hug between two baseball players who helped the Cleveland Indians win the World Series in 1948, and a photo you might say went viral in its day.
 The hug was between pitcher Steve Gromek, a Hamtramck native, and outfielder Larry Doby, the second Black player to cross the color line.
 One Detroit’s Bill Kubota examines the controversial history of the photo and how it’s remembered today.

-Aired 02/21/2025
+02/21/2025

-Problems with Closed Captions?
-Closed Captioning Feedback
+Problems playing video? | Closed Captioning Feedback

-Problems with Closed Captions?
-Closed Captioning Feedback
+Problems playing video? | Closed Captioning Feedback

 One Detroit is a local public television program presented by Detroit PBS